Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

   ```

 - specify the size of the special object with `fd_truncate`
-- `mmap` the fd to an area of the memroy of the process
+- `mmap` the fd to an area of the memory of the process

 When the process is done, some cleanup is needed